jjiantong/FastPGM/README.md

 ## Installation

 Clone this repository and build.
-Note the ```--recursive``` option which is needed for all the submodules.
+The recommended option for most users are as follows.
+Our full installation guide is available in our documentation.
 ```
 git clone --recursive https://github.com/jjiantong/FastPGM.git
 cd FastPGM